numaproj/numaflow/proposal/README.md

 1. A DRA driver for NICs is specified via the DeviceClass referenced by the ResourceClaims.
 2. IP addresses are assigned to pods using the IPAM tool specified in the NIC DRA driver.
+3. pods creation are completed.
-3. An external controller registers the pod name and assigned IP address with CoreDNS.
+4. An external controller wateches Pod deployments and checks whether the domain name of the MultiNetwork Service corresponding to each Vertex and the Pod's Second NIC IP are registered in CoreDNS.

 > [!IMPORTANT]
 > This external controller does not exist as a component in the current Numaflow architecture.